BlinkID/blinkid-flutter/README.md

 ## <a name="quickstart-with-the-sample-application"></a> Quickstart with the sample application
 The sample application demonstrates how the BlinkID SDK is implemented and used and how to obtain the captured results.
 It contains the implementation for:
-1. The **default implementation** with the default BlinkID UX scanning expirience.
+1. The **default implementation** with the default BlinkID UX scanning experience.
 2. **Multiside DirectAPI scanning** - extracting the document information from multiple static images (from the gallery).
 3. **Singleside DirectAPI scanning** - extracting the document information from a single static images (from the gallery).